Norman Adrian Wiggins School of Law: Ranking

-For 2024, U.S. News & World Report ranked Campbell Law tied at #134 out of 196 ABA accredited law schools.
+In 2025, U.S. News & World Report ranked Campbell Law tied at #134 out of 197 ABA accredited law schools.

 Bar passage

 For 2022 bar exams, Campbell Law's first-time pass rate was 75.51%.
 The ultimate bar passage rate for the class of 2020 after two years was 95.59%, out of 141 graduates 136 took the examination with 130 test-takers ultimately passing.

 Employment

 According to the schools's official ABA-required disclosures for 2023 graduates, within ten months after graduation 113 (76.87%) of the 147 member graduating class were employed in full-time positions requiring bar passage (i.e. as attorneys) and seven (4.76%) were employed in full-time JD advantage positions.
 Attorney positions were in various size law firms, most being in 1-10 attorney firms, five graduates obtained local or state judicial clerkships and one obtained a federal clerkship.
 40 members of the class were otherwise employed in public interest, government, higher education, or business.
 23 members (15.65%) of the class were unemployed or employed short-term or part-time.

 According to the Department of Education, one year after graduation Campbell Law graduates had a median income of $44,508 and a median debt load of $140,880.